MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-0.md

 | resultValue | object | Optional | A JSON schema definition of the type of object that this activity can produce as output.
 | type | string | Required | The activity type.
 Must be "message".
 | value | object | Optional | A JSON schema definition of the type of object that this activity expects as input.

+## Definitions

+Each definition describes a schema that can be consumed by other parts of the document.
+See the [sample manifest](#sample-manifest) for an example definition list.

 ## Sample manifest